 Sometimes there can be a medical or behavioral reason why your dog is chewing or eating inedible items and so, if your dog is doing this repeatedly, we recommend having a check-up with your vet to discuss this possibility.

-- If your vet would like you to monitor your dog, watch closely for signs of an upset tummy.
+- Monitor your dog: Watch closely for signs of an upset tummy.
 It is advisable to contact your vet should they stop eating, start vomiting, or pass diarrhea.
 Keep an eye on your dog’s bowel movements for those crayons being passed.
 If your dog is not passing feces or struggling to defecate, it is advisable to contact your vet as soon as possible.

 Ingestion of crayons often does no harm at all, especially if ingested in small volumes.
 However, more serious consequences could result if large volumes of crayons are consumed.